 4. Think about what your users want.

-According to emarketeer, from a user’s perspective, photos are also the most engaging type of content on Facebook and other platforms, with a whopping 87% interaction rate from fans!
+from a user’s perspective, photos are also the most engaging type of content on Facebook and other platforms, with a whopping 87% interaction rate from fans!
 No other post type received more than a 4% interaction rate.

 5. Look for engaging photos and visual content on various free stock photography sites.